Grade 6 - “F.I.T (Forest Investigator Team)”

 © Parks Canada

 Program Type – Guided Hike (3.5km) and Workshop

 # of Participants – 30 (max.)

+Following their field study, students present their evidence, opinions and conclusions at a town hall style meeting to help Elk Island decide whether to move forward with the development.
 Students participate in a fictitious but potentially real scenario in the F.I.T.
 (Forest Investigator Team) program, which demonstrates how Parks Canada uses physical, biological and social science as well as public feedback to help manage its protected areas.
-This program connects to a number of elements in the Grade 6 Science, Social Studies and Physical Education curriculum.